 You can use the standard USB port to charge your phone which is convenient when you’re outside.
 And you can do this even while streaming music.
 But it’s a single use USB port only.
 You can’t use it as a digital-in port.

 Not too many speakers have a mini USB port for installing firmware updates as the Exos-9 has.
 It has proved useful in the past to rectify small bugs and problems as well as fixing the “speaker hijacking” issue that created much angst with early buyers of the speaker.
-From a user viewpoint, this is great because you don’t have to buy the next model.
-Aiwa listens to its customers and protects their customer’s investment by releasing software updates.

 Returns & Warranty